ShadowVirtual/Application/README.md

 # ApplicationsBot-DiscordJS
 A simple discord JS bot (source code), mainly focused on easy applications without using any sort of database!
+2024 Revamp!
+Figured now its time!

 # SETUP
 ## Tidbits: